Patrick Nally: Views on the Impact of New Media on the Sports Business Industry

 Addressing the fourth annual Sports Marketing 360 conference in London in October 2010, Nally declared: “Conventional advertising is dead and conventional sports sponsorship is dead.
 The world is digital.”
 Having, for much of his career, seen the sports business come increasingly to be dominated by large advertising, marketing and talent representation agencies, Nally is outspoken in his anticipation of a future in which new media has replaced conventional controlling interests.
 “The era of dominant agencies is gone,” he told SportBusiness Magazine in 2003:

 “The industry will inevitably undergo a major change over the next few years because it has to.
 The whole packaging and presentation of sport — the teams, the players, the dressing, the stadia, the corporate hospitality, the TV will all come together.
 It will be managed by high-quality, streamlined federations and professional leagues, with a lot more people in-house as opposed to a dominant agency like an ISL, IMG or Dentsu.”

-As with Japan's 2022 World Cup bid, Nally is an ardent supporter of non-traditional sponsorship methods that enhance the immediacy of sport as live action experience.
-“Sport has a tremendous ability to galvanise people.
-It is instant drama and instant theatre and it makes for the perfect live events,” he has said.
-“People want to be part of the event, they want instant connectivity and instant access.”
-As live events play an ever more crucial role in marketing, Nally argues that new media can provide powerful opportunities to revolutionise traditional methods of activating brand-connection within any sport's audience.
-Recalling his early success in transforming the ways in which sports federations market their product to the world, in a 2003 interview Nally lamented what he saw as the industry's failure to respond sufficiently to the increasing needs of sponsors within a rapidly evolving media marketplace: “The creation of the product was what fascinated me and it fascinates me that it hasn’t really gone on much further,” he avowed, “but it could.”
+As with Japan's 2022 World Cup bid, Nally is an ardent supporter of non-traditional sponsorship methods that enhance sport as a live-action experience.
+He has said before, “Sport has a tremendous ability to galvanise people.
+It is instant drama and instant theatre and it makes for the perfect live events...
+People want to be part of the event, they want instant connectivity and instant access.”
+As live events play an ever more crucial role in marketing, Nally argues that new media can provide opportunities to revolutionize traditional methods of activating brand-connection within its audience.
+Recalling his early success in transforming marketing strategies of sports federations, in a 2003 interview Nally lamented what he saw as the industry's failure to respond sufficiently to the needs of sponsors: “The creation of the product was what fascinated me and it fascinates me that it hasn’t really gone on much further,” he avowed, “but it could.”